-If you’ve been living in Ottawa for quite some time now, chances are you’ve probably stumbled upon the need to get background checks.
+If you’ve been living in Ottawa for quite some time now, chances are you’ve probably stumbled upon the need to get RCMP criminal record check.
 You need to get one in order to do volunteer work at the local police station to further reinforce the safety of the person you’re working for.
-However, as the days went by, Ottawa’s Police Service (and the Gloucester and Nepean forces as well) noticed the huge influx of requests for background checks, and sadly began to charge for them instead.
+However, as the days went by, Ottawa’s Police Service (and the Gloucester and Nepean forces as well) noticed the huge influx of requests for criminal background checks, and sadly began to charge for them instead.

 As outrageous as it may sound because niceness seems scarce all over the world sometimes, Ottawa has an abundance of noble, kind-hearted people that volunteer for over 300 non-profit organizations and groups.
 Typically, these volunteers can be found helping out at fundraisers, sporting events, festivals, and the like.
 With volunteers, events have a greater chance of motivating even more people to be kind.
 They may also foster a sense of community that can’t be found anywhere else, which will create a fun environment for everybody.

 Why are background checks important when hiring an employee?